utmgdsc/ActNow/src/documentation/docs/Platform/index.md

 ![](../../static/img/cloud-functions.gif)

-*Note*: This options will **only** run the functions.
+*Note*: Option 1 will **only** serve the cloud functions.
 So if you functions depends on other firebase tools, go to option 2.

 #### Option 2: Serve up all enabled firebase tools
 1. Go into `src/platform` and run `firebase emulators:start` to start a local firebase emulator with all the enabled firebase tools (currently we enabled cloud functions and firestore for local development)